How to Spot a Fake T206 Card: Authentication Guide

-While the majority of present-day card scams relate to more modern era cards that are easier to reproduce, there are most certainly counterfeit cards dating back to the Pre-War era. Â
+While most present-day card scams involve more modern cards that are easier to reproduce, counterfeit cards dating back to the Pre-War era are certainly still present.

 Which T206 Cards Have Been Counterfeited?